Sherman, Texas

-Sherman is a U.S. city in and the county seat of Grayson County, Texas.
+Sherman is a city in and the county seat of Grayson County, Texas, United States.
 The city's population in 2020 was 43,645.
-It is one of the two principal cities in the Sherman–Denison metropolitan statistical area, and it is part of the Texoma region of North Texas and southern Oklahoma.
+It is one of the two principal cities in the Sherman–Denison metropolitan statistical area, and is the largest city in the Texoma region of North Texas and southern Oklahoma.

 History

 Sherman was named after General Sidney Sherman (July 23, 1805 – August 1, 1873), a hero of the Texas Revolution.
 The community was designated as the county seat by the act of the Texas Legislature, which created Grayson County on March 17, 1846.
 In 1847, a post office began operation.
 Sherman was originally located at the center of the county, but in 1848, it was moved about 3 mi east to its current location.
 By 1850, Sherman had become an incorporated town under Texas law.
 It had also become a stop on the Butterfield Overland Mail route through Texas.
 By 1852, Sherman had a population of 300 and consisted of a public square with a log court house, several businesses, a district clerk's office, and a church along the east side of the square.
 In 1861, the first flour mill was built.